PRO-2684/pURLfy/README.md

 | `ua` | `string` | `undefined` |
 | `continue` | `Boolean` | `true` |

-Under Redirect mode, pURLfy will call constructor parameter `getRedirectedUrl` to get the redirected URL.
-The `getRedirectedUrl` should be an async function, accept:

-- a single `string` parameter `url` as the target URL
-- `undefined` or a `string` parameter `ua` as the `User-Agent` header

-, and return a new `string` representing the redirected URL.
-The default implementation is to fire a `HEAD` request to the matched URL and return the `Location` header.
+Under Redirect mode, pURLfy will call constructor parameter `fetch` to get the redirected URL, by firing a `HEAD` request using `ua` to the matched URL and return the `Location` header.
 If `continue` is not set to `false`, the new URL will be purified again.

 #### 🟠 Visit Mode `visit`

+> [!CAUTION]
+> For compatibility reasons, the `redirect` mode is disabled by default.
+Refer to the [API documentation](#-API) for enabling it.

 | Param | Type | Default |
 | --- | --- | --- |